ballerina-platform/module-ballerina-http/http-ballerina/Module.md

 remote service for a period of time.

 The Ballerina circuit breaker supports tripping on HTTP error status codes and I/O errors.
-Failure thresholds can be configured based on a sliding window (e.g., 5 failures within 10 seconds). `Client` also supports a retry mechanism that allows a client to resend failed requests periodically for a given number of times.
+Failure thresholds can be configured based on a sliding window (e.g., 5 failures within 10 seconds).
+The `Client` also supports a retry mechanism that allows it to resend failed requests periodically for a given number of times.

 #### Security

 The `Client` supports Server Name Indication (SNI), Certificate Revocation List (CRL), Online Certificate Status Protocol (OCSP), and OCSP Stapling for SSL/TLS connections.
 Also, the `Client` can be configured to send authentication information to the endpoint being invoked.
-Ballerina has built-in support for Basic authentication, JWT authentication, OAuth2 authentication.
+Ballerina has built-in support for Basic authentication, JWT authentication, and OAuth2 authentication.

-In addition to that, protocol wise it supports both HTTP/1.1 and HTTP2 and feature wise connection keep-alive, content chunking, HTTP caching, data compression/decompression, response payload binding, and authorization can be highlighted.
+In addition to that, it supports both HTTP/1.1 and HTTP2 protocols and connection keep-alive, content chunking, HTTP caching, data compression/decompression, response payload binding, and authorization can be highlighted as the features of the `Clients`.

-A `Client` can be defined using the URL of the remote service that the client needs to connect with, as shown below:
+A `Client` can be defined using the URL of the remote service that it needs to connect with as shown below:

 ```ballerina
 http:Client clientEndpoint = check new("https://my-simple-backend.com");